kavehamini/Impact_of_weather_on_home_sales/README.md

 1- The home sales in King County, US dataset which has been obtained from kaggle.

-2- The historic weather dataset for the days that the houses have been sold, which has been obtained as a json file from https://openweathermap.org/
+2- The historic weather dataset for the days that the houses have been sold, which has been obtained as a json file from https://openweathermap.org/.

+The datasets have been merged to perform analysis with the purpose of getting insight into the impact of weather on home sales.

+### Tools Used

+For ths project Python and its modules such as pandas, numpy and matplotlib have been used.
+The codes have been run on jupyter notebook.